Q-Flow: Generative Modeling for Differential Equations of Open Quantum Dynamics with Normalizing Flows: Solving Open Quantum Dynamics with Q-Flow

-\citet{reh2022variational} apply TDVP only to solving classical PDEs.
+\citet{reh2022variational} has only applied TDVP to solving classical PDEs.
 Under our Q-Flow approach, we can also apply TDVP to simulate open quantum dynamics.

 \textbf{Complexity Analysis.} Even though the stochastic Euler-KL method and the TDVP method are equivalent mathematically, they share different algorithmic complexity.
-TDVP requires to solve the nonlinear different equation, which needs to invert the Fisher information matrix $S_{kk'}$.
-Besides potential instability, this procedure has complexity scaling as $O(N^3)$ for explicit inversion or $O(N^2)$ at least with the conjugate gradient approach, where $N$ is the number of parameters.
-It may limit its application for parameters beyond the orders of ten thousands.
+TDVP requires solving the nonlinear differential equation in Eq.~\ref{eq:tdvp}, which requires explicitly inverting the Fisher information matrix $S_{kk'}$.
+Besides potential instability, this procedure has complexity scaling as $O(N^3)$ for explicit inversion, or $O(N^2)$ with the conjugate gradient approach, where $N$ is the number of parameters.
+This may limit its application for parameters beyond the orders of ten thousands.
 Meanwhile, the stochastic Euler method only requires first order optimization based on Eq.~\ref{eq:KL_grad}, the main cost of which comes from the number of optimization steps in each $dt$.